-Maryland's Inner Harbor.
-After he graduated from Penn State Berks' associate degree program in hotel, restaurant, & institutional management, he worked in Reading, Pennsylvania, as a senior sales manager at the Sheraton Berkshire Hotel and as director of sales and marketing at the Riveredge.
+After he graduated from Penn State Berks's associate degree program in Hotel, Restaurant, & Institutional Management, he worked in Reading, Pennsylvania, as a senior sales manager at the Sheraton Berkshire Hotel and as director of sales and marketing at the Riveredge.

-Mr. Johnson relates the two primary ways in which he relies on the front office to do his job: communicating the needs of a group and operational issues.
-First, his office prepares a group resume of an incoming group that outlines the details of paying the bill, approvals of persons allowed to bill to master accounts, and descriptions of concierge service for the front office staff as well as other details of the group's nature and needs.
+Mr. Johnson relates the two primary ways in which he relies on the front office to do his job communicating the needs of a group and operational issues.
+First, his office prepares a group résumé of an incoming group that outlines the details of paying the bill, approvals of persons allowed to bill to master accounts, and descriptions of concierge service for the front office staff as well as other details of the nature and needs of the group.
 His department also prepares a banquet event order that summarizes the details of a banquet, such as location, time, and menu.
-Second, a daily "coaches meeting" is held early in the day with department heads to discuss check-in and checkout patterns, storage requirements, and comment card review.
+Second, there is a daily "coaches meeting" held early in the day with various department heads to discuss check-in and checkout patterns, storage requirements, and comment-card review.

-His department relies on the front desk staff to screen phone calls and channel them to the right person.
-This saves valuable time for the sales staff so they can spend their time selling instead of screening.
-Because it is on the frontline of hospitality, Mr. Johnson relies on the front desk to deliver on promises made in sales negotiations.
+His department also relies on the front desk staff to screen phone calls and channel them to the right person.
+This saves valuable time for the sales staff so they can spend their time "selling" instead of "screening."
+Because the front desk is on the frontline of hospitality, Mr. Johnson relies on the front desk to deliver on promises that were made in sales negotiations.
 He also depends on the front desk staff to load accurate details of a group registration into the computer.